 the mobility related M2M information includes engine on/off, navigation system on/off, and GPS data etc.

-Pre-conditions (if any)
+Pre-conditions

 An M2M Application, hosted on an application server, provides services for fleet management by making use of (and communicating with) an M2M Device that is mounted on a vehicle of the fleet.